-9. The remainder of this section discusses the recording of crypto assets designed to act as a general medium of exchange (CAWLM).20 The first subsection addresses whether they concern financial or nonfinancial assets and, if they are nonfinancial, whether they are produced or non-produced; the second subsection addresses how the activities related to their creation could be accounted for.
+10. The remainder of this section discusses the recording of crypto assets without corresponding liability designed to act as a general medium of exchange (CAWLM).
+23 The first subsection addresses whether they concern financial or nonfinancial assets and, if they are nonfinancial, whether they are produced or non-produced; the second subsection addresses how the activities related to their creation could be accounted for.